Welcome to the Mary Whitney Phelps Tent No. 22, Daughters of Union Veterans of the Civil War,

 national battlefield in various ways, including placing luminaries at Christmas

 Missouri will be celebrating its Bicentennial in 2021.
-Plans are underway to place our tent information
+Our Tent is on the Missouri Bicentennial

 We do hope you enjoy our website, and, of course, we invite you to visit a tent meeting.
 Meetings begin